signalfx/signalfx-agent/README.md

 ## Configuration

 The agent is configured primarily from a YAML file.
-By default, the agent config is installed at and looked for at `/etc/signalfx/agent.yaml` on linux and `C:\SignalFx\SignalFxAgent\etc\signalfx\agent.yaml` on windows.
+By default, the agent config is installed at and looked for at `/etc/signalfx/agent.yaml` on Linux and `C:\SignalFx\SignalFxAgent\etc\signalfx\agent.yaml` on Windows.
 This can be overridden by the `-config` command line flag.

 For the full schema of the config, see [Config Schema](./docs/config-schema.md).